 The Irish pitching staff ranked first or second in the conference in sacrifice bunts allowed, walks allowed, hit batters allowed, runs allowed, earned runs allowed, wild pitches allowed and balks allowed.

-Aoki arrived in South Bend after a four-year stint as the Eagle head coach in Chestnut Hill, Mass.
+Aoki arrived under the Golden Dome after a four-year stint as the Eagle head coach in Chestnut Hill, Massachusetts.
 He brought the Boston College baseball program into the national forefront after leading the Eagles' to the Atlantic Coast Conference Tournament in 2009 and 2010 (the only two ACC Tournament appearances in school history) and their first NCAA Regional appearance in 42 years (2009).

-Aoki's `09 squad qualified for its first ACC Tournament and made a statement there as well.
-Entering the tournament needing at least one win to likely ensure a spot in an NCAA regional, the Eagles lost their first game to seventh-ranked Florida State.
-Boston College responded emphatically, beating 13th-rated Georgia Tech and 16th-ranked Miami in the next two games by a combined score of 17-4 to earn its bid to Austin.
+Aoki's 2009 squad qualified for its first ACC Tournament and made a statement there as well.
+Entering the tournament needing at least one win to likely ensure a spot in an NCAA regional, the Eagles lost their first game to No. 7 Florida State.
+Boston College responded emphatically, beating No. 13 Georgia Tech and No. 16 Miami in the next two games by a combined score of 17-4 to earn its bid to Austin.

 The Eagles' 34-26 overall record qualified as their best since 2005 and their 13-15 record in ACC play marked the most league wins since joining the conference in 2006 (Boston College eclipsed that total in 2010 with 14).
 The New England Intercollegiate Baseball Association tabbed Boston College as its team of the year for its performance.

-Despite the loss of two top-50 overall draft picks following the `09 campaign, Boston College finished 30-28 overall, 14-16 in the ACC, and qualified for 2010 ACC Tournament.
+Despite the loss of two top-50 overall draft picks following the 2009 campaign, Boston College finished 30-28 overall (14-16 ACC) and qualified for 2010 ACC Tournament.
 The Eagles took two of three to open the season at perennial power Tulane and recorded five victories over foes ranked in the top 10, including Miami (twice), Clemson, Florida State and Georgia Tech.

 Aoki coached 28 Major League Baseball draft picks and four free agent signees during his tenure at Boston College in 2004.
 Three of those draft picks were first-round selections in Mike Belfiore, Chris Lambert and Tony Sanchez.
-In addition, 16 of those 28 picks have been pitchers and two (Lambert, Joe Martinez) have reached the Major League level.
+In addition, 16 of those 28 picks have been pitchers.

 In the 2010 first-year MLB player draft, Boston College had six players selected, most in program history.
 In fact, three Eagles were taken in the first 10 rounds of the draft - another program first.